syncfusion-content/flutter-docs/Flutter/range-selector/interval.md

 ## Step duration

-You can move the thumb in discrete manner for date values using the [`stepDuration`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSelector/stepDuration.html) property in the range selector.
+You can move the thumb in discrete manner for date values based on the value provided in the [`stepDuration`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSelector/stepDuration.html) property in the range selector.

 {% tabs %}
 {% highlight Dart %}